The Fade Edit – 25 Haircut and Beard Combos That Just Work

 21. Skin Fades In Sides and High On Top with Faded Heavy Stubble

 A faded heavy stubble with a disjointed mustache connected to a skin fade is a great beard look for faded haircuts.
-This is best for those with a rectangular and elongated faces and dense beard growth.
+This is best for those with rectangular and elongated faces and dense beard growth.

 22. Bald Faded Sides with Slick Back in the center and a Long Beard